-The yield on the notes maturing in 2022 advanced to 5.437 percent at 10:29 a.m. in the capital Ljubljana, the highest since Dec.
-18, according to data compiled by Bloomberg.
+The yield on the notes maturing in 2022 advanced 13 basis points to 5.556 percent at 11:43 a.m. in the capital Ljubljana, the highest since Nov.
+29, according to data compiled by Bloomberg.

 The two-day-old government of Prime Minister Alenka Bratusek may be forced to ask for international aid to prop up the banking system because of increased political risk, economists at Nomura International Plc said in a report yesterday.
 The Cabinet has signaled it prefers pro-growth policies over austerity, which is set to slow fiscal consolidation, boost debt and possibly prompt a credit-rating cut, economists Peter Attard Montalto and James Burton in London wrote in a note to clients yesterday.

 “The bond-yield increase reflects the nation’s need to sell bonds by June to finance the budget and repay maturing debt and the market seems to have priced this in,” Andraz Grahek, the director of Capital Genetics in Ljubljana, said by phone.
 “With all the jitters around Cyprus, investors seems to be asking themselves, which country is the next in line.”